RishikeshBavireddy/SPICE/tutorials/Tutorial1.md

 **What is SPICE ?**

 SPICE stands for **Simulation Program with Integrated Circuit Emphasis**.
-It’s basically a software which can be used to simulate circuits,instead of solving things on paper using KCL and KVL, you can analyse the circuit on your laptop itself.
+It’s basically a software which can be used to simulate circuits, instead of solving things on paper using KCL and KVL, you can analyse the circuit on your laptop itself.
 (Nice, is'nt it ?)

 ---